 - Is there a long-term role for mobile-only and fixed-only operators?

 - What will be the impact of trends in regulation and industry structure?

 - What is the impact of next-generation network technology on operator portfolios and strategies?

-Apple Inc., BOUYGUES S.A., BT Group plc, Deutsche Telekom AG, Facebook, Inc., Google Inc., Huawei Technologies Co., Ltd., LM Ericsson Telephone Company, Microsoft Corporation, Nokia Corporation, Samsung, Swisscom Ltd., Tele2 AB, Telefonica S.A., Telekom Austria Aktiengesellschaft, Telenor ASA, Vodafone Group Plc
+Apple Inc., BOUYGUES S.A., BT Group plc, EIRCOM GROUP LIMITED, Facebook, Inc., Google Inc., Huawei Technologies Co., Ltd., Koninklijke KPN N.V., LM Ericsson Telephone Company, Mea Ltd, Microsoft Corporation, Nokia Corporation, OPTIMUS COMMUNICATIONS, Orange S.A., Proximus PLC, SFR S.A., Samsung, Sunrise Communications Ltd, Swisscom Ltd., TDC A/S, TIM Celular S.A., Tele2 AB, Telefonica S.A., Telekom Austria Aktiengesellschaft, Telenor ASA, TeliaSonera Aktiebolag, Vodafone Group Plc

 Program Manager, Telecoms & Networking